-Now i like this film, i really do.
+I like this film.
 There are some nice touches and the acting is certainly first class.
-It has the same person who played Verker back in Zulu Dawn a few films back and, whilst not brilliant in that, here he rather suits the role thanks to a decent script and good direction.
-(And apparently he’s Michael Mcyntyres father in law… :s )
+It has the same person who played Vereker back in Zulu Dawn a few films back and, whilst not brilliant in that, here he rather suits the role thanks to a decent script and good direction.

-What is most alarming is that in the scenes where Winston’s supposed to be about 12.
-Somehow they’ve managed to find someone who looks exactly the same… for a while i wondered if they had used the same person as they never showed him below the waist… but after checking the credits i found the answer was no… But still… they did well there when most other films would just use some random kid who looked nothing like… saying that 7 year old Winston looks nothing like the other two… (well… maybe a bit!)
-Meanwhile Anthony Hopkins does a brilliant Lloyd George… Although he’s only on screen for a total of a few minutes which is a bit of a dissapointment… Although he’s had small parts in other films etc, there aren’t really that many biopics of Lloyd George… The only two film versions i could find that existed were an ancient silent one from after the first world war and one made in 1973 (again with Hopkins).
+What is most alarming is that in the scenes where Winston is supposed to be about twelve, somehow they’ve managed to find someone who looks exactly the same.
+For a while I wondered if they had used the same person as they never showed him below the waist, but after checking the credits I found that the answer was no. But still… They did well there, when most other films would just use some random kid who looked nothing like.
+Saying that, seven year old Winston looks nothing like the other two (Ok… maybe a bit!)
+Meanwhile Anthony Hopkins does a brilliant Lloyd George, although he’s only on screen for a few minutes, which is a bit of a disappointment.
+Although he’s had small parts in other films etc, there aren’t really that many biopics of Lloyd George… The only two film versions I could find that existed were an ancient silent one from after the first world war and one made in 1973 (again with Hopkins.)
 Neither of them appear to be traceable though.
-Mrs Robinson turns up as Churchill’s mother, but she’s kind of flat and generally the least exciting and poorest performing of all the actors… Even the 7 year old Winston and a few of the horses act better than she does.
+Mrs Robinson turns up as Churchill’s mother, but she’s kind of flat and generally the least exciting and poorest performing of all the actors.
+Even the seven year old Winston and a few of the horses act better than she does.

 For the most part the film is accurate.
-It sticks mostly to Churchill’s memoirs of his early, although with a bit of padding here and there to flesh out the story and the bits Churchill glossed over… but they haven’t gone off the wall and made anything up.
-It’s all true… every last bit… including the bit where he escapes from a POW camp over the toilet roof and then legs it half way across South Africa (despite South Africa looking an awful lot like Wales and NOT South Africa).
+It sticks mostly to Churchill’s memoirs of his early years, although with a bit of padding here and there to flesh out the story and the bits Churchill glossed over.
+They haven’t gone off the wall and made anything up.
+It’s all true, every last bit, including the bit where he escapes from a POW camp over the toilet roof and then legs it half way across South Africa (despite South Africa looking an awful lot like Wales and NOT South Africa.)
 All of the best scenes in this film are ones that actually happened.
-The two that stick out most are the bit where 12 year old Winston and his Father are talking about toy soldiers and a bit in South Africa/Wales involving an attack on a train.
+The two that stick out most are the bit where twelve year old Winston and his father are talking about toy soldiers and a bit in South Africa/Wales involving an attack on a train.

-Despite it’s good points, this film has a few flaws that don’t add anything and seriously detract from how good it is.
-Firstly is the narration… Now i don’t mind the narration itself… it just keeps flipping back and forth between a younger and an older Winston and it’s most anooying.
-Secondly is that it’s rather jumpy… It begins somewhere around the middle, flips to the beggining and then moves on from there… and the bit at the beggining is just left dangling and never mentioned again… It’s out of context.
-And then there a points where parts of the film casually end and jump to something else… like After Winston’s escape in South Africa it suddenly jumps to his entering Politics without any indication of closure for the South Africa bit…
+Despite it’s good points, this film has a few flaws that seriously detract from how good it is.
+Firstly is the narration.
+I don’t mind the narration itself, it just keeps flipping back and forth between a younger and an older Winston and it’s most annoying.
+Secondly is that it’s rather jumpy in terms of structure.
+It begins somewhere around the middle, flips to the beginning and then moves on from there… and the bit at the beginning is just left dangling and never mentioned again.
+It’s out of context.
+And then there a points where parts of the film casually end and immediately jump to something else, like After Winston’s escape in South Africa it suddenly jumps to his entering politics without any closure for the South Africa bit.

-And finally there are some annoying ‘Interview style’ bits with just one character explaining thoughts/actions etc to a disembodied voice interviewer… Whilst this thing is ok in lame secondary school ‘Drama/Presentation’ kind of things… It’s not the sort of thing that works well in a feature film… and it really doesn’t work here.
+And finally there are some annoying ‘interview’ style bits with just one character explaining thoughts/actions etc to a disembodied interviewer.
+Whilst this thing is ok in lame secondary school ‘drama/presentation’ kind of things, it’s not the sort of thing that works well in a feature film, and it really doesn’t work here.
 Not one jot.

 Rating: 7.5/10- Despite being likeable, the flaws let it down.